 In this work we investigated non-Hermitian elastic waveguides with feedback interactions realized through piezoelectric materials.
 Numerical results illustrate the non-reciprocity emanating from local and non-local feedback interactions, both in terms of wave propagation and localized modes of finite structures.
 These results expand previous observations on discrete lattice systems \cite{rosa2020dynamics} to distributed parameter structural models, in particular within a platform that can be built and tested in future experimental studies.

-In addition to experimental investigations, future work may explore two-dimensional systems, other types of feedback interactions, and the effects of non-linearities.
-The stability of this type of systems is also something to be explored in more detail, as it may impose limitations when conducting experimental studies.
+In addition to experimental investigations, future work may explore two-dimensional systems, other types of feedback interactions and the effects of non-linear components.
+The stability of this type of systems is also something to be explored in more detail, as it may impose limitations when conducting experimental investigations.